hoelzer-lab/rnaflow/README.md

 #### Build-in species

+We provide a small set of build-in species for which the genome and annotation files are automatically downloaded from [Ensembl](https://www.ensembl.org/index.html).
+Please let us know, we can easily add other species.

 | Species      | three-letter shortcut | Genome                              | Annotation                                    |
 | ------------ | --------------------- | ----------------------------------- | --------------------------------------------- |
 | Homo sapiens | `hsa`                 | Homo_sapiens.GRCh38.98              | Homo_sapiens.GRCh38.dna.primary_assembly      |